stormearthandlava/stormearthandlava.github.io/blog/_posts/2023-09-13-open-letter.md

 <hr>

-### Elemental's Offensive Cooldowns
+### The Underwhelming Offensive CDs

-While we are on the topic of disappointing, let's talk about our offensive Cooldowns. {{ site.data.talent.se }} and {{ site.data.talent.fe }} are our primary offensive CD.
+Let's continue about the disappointing talk and move on to our offensive Cooldowns. {{ site.data.talent.se }} and {{ site.data.talent.fe }} are our primary offensive CD.
 They are the equivalent of Retribution's [Avenging Wrath](https://www.wowhead.com/spell=31884), Demonology's [Summon Demonic Tyrant](https://www.wowhead.com/spell=265187) or Balance's [Eclipse](https://www.wowhead.com/spell=79577), yet their power are massively underwhelming.

-At the moment, they are mutually exclusive buttons that you press every 2min30.
-They don't really interact with our gameplay or rotation, and passively deal 5% of our damage. {{ site.data.talent.fe }} has the clear upside of making {{ site.data.spell.fs }} longer duration so we can focus on our rotation instead of {{ site.data.spell.fs }}'s Management.
+At the moment, they are mutually exclusive buttons on a 2min30 CD.
+They don't really interact with our gameplay or rotation, and passively deal around 3% of our damage. {{ site.data.talent.fe }} has the clear upside of making {{ site.data.spell.fs }} longer duration so we can focus on our rotation instead of {{ site.data.spell.fs }}'s Management.
 But as we've seen before, {{ site.data.spell.fs }} usually feels bad because its spreading isn't smooth. {{ site.data.talent.fe }} shines by making it feel less bad, but that doesn't really make it a good button all things considered.

-In 10.2, we'll get {{ site.data.talent.sop }} in a Fire build and pay close to no attention to it.
-Meaning a lot of them will buff {{ site.data.talent.lvb }}, reducing {{ site.data.talent.fe }}'s cooldown.
+In 10.2, we'll pick {{ site.data.talent.sop }} in a Fire build and pay close to no attention to it.
+Meaning that a lot of them will buff {{ site.data.spell.lvb }}, reducing {{ site.data.talent.fe }}'s cooldown.
 But even then, pressing {{ site.data.talent.fe }} currently has a lower priority than {{ site.data.spell.lvb }}.

 The lack of power of our Elementals is also felt in our damage profile, which is very flat.
-The only burst we have is tied to {{ site.data.talent.sk }}.
+The only "damage window" we have is tied to {{ site.data.talent.sk }}.
 But since it's a 1 minutes CD, it's not a big button either.

 You might think that {{ site.data.talent.asc }} is Elemental's offensive CD, but if the Fire builds in season 1 taught me anything, it's that spamming one button just isn't fun.
 It might be a cool idea to imagine {{ site.data.talent.asc }} as a window where your builders aren't lightning based but lava based instead.
 I think that was the spell original's design.

 But with the insane access to {{ site.data.spell.lvb }} we currently have, {{ site.data.talent.asc }} just becomes an afterthought that further fuels the one button gameplay.
 With our spenders feeling as weak as they feel, you just don't really want to press them during {{ site.data.talent.asc }}.
-If the spenders were buffed to let the gameplay be globally the same but slightly different and lava imbued during {{ site.data.talent.asc }}, I think it might be fine.
+If the spenders were buffed to let the gameplay be globally the same, but slightly altering the rotation and design to lava imbued spells, I think that would be neat.

-But that could also end up creating a problematic situation with {{ site.data.talent.fb }}.
+But that could also end up creating a problematic situation with {{ site.data.talent.fb }} again.
 Currently, {{ site.data.talent.fb }} feels bad because it extends a CD that feels bad.
-But if {{ site.data.talent.asc }} was changed to be something else than just a single button mash, {{ site.data.talent.fb }} would again become a problem if done incorrectly.
+But if {{ site.data.talent.asc }} was changed to be something else than just a single button mash, {{ site.data.talent.fb }} could have a very fulfilling gameplay tied to it.
+After all, extending a damage window by playing correctly is one of the most fun gameplay in wow.
+Extending it by mashing two buttons isn't.

 I also would like to rapidly touch upon {{ site.data.talent.dre }} and it's design that again, further fuel the one button gameplay.
-Since it has an ever increasing chance to proc, you pressing something else than {{ site.data.talent.lvb }} decreases the chances to get a much needed proc.
+Since it has an ever increasing chance to proc, you pressing something else than {{ site.data.spell.lvb }} decreases the chances to get a much needed proc.
 When compared to a controlled talent like [Sun King's Blessing](https://www.wowhead.com/spell=383886), it really pales. {{ site.data.talent.dre }} could be changed to proc after consuming a certain amount of {{ site.data.talent.lvs }}, making the player in control of their fate.
 You could potentially line the proc with an incoming {{ site.data.talent.sk }} to have insane burst with {{ site.data.spell.lvbm }}.

 When combined, those 3 offensive CDs, {{ site.data.talent.fe }}/{{ site.data.talent.se }}, {{ site.data.talent.sk }} and {{ site.data.talent.asc }} don't really complement each other.
 They are just historical button that were added at one point because they were cool, didn't receive many updates and now feel thrown together for no real purposes.
 You don't really care if you get {{ site.data.talent.asc }} while the other are one CD, and vice versa.
 They don't really interact with our gameplay or with each other in any cool way, and that's really disappointing for me.

-### Gameplay Conclusion
+### Gameplay's Conclusion

-In my opinion, one of the strongest point of Elemental shaman is the diversity of builds playstyles.
+In my opinion, one of the strongest point of Elemental shaman is the diversity of builds and playstyles.
 It truly is enjoyable for me to have a different gameplay from one season to the next, and that the gameplay can really change just by changing a few talent points.

 But with Fire and Lightning each having their own design flaws, all the while considering the impossibility to really mix Lightning and Fire builds to complement each other, we just have to pick one and roll with it, as it is.

+The various underwhelming aspects of the Core of the spec's design can also be pretty damning and feel unrewarding in many situations.
+Before 10.2, Elemental's damage profile was mostly flat and we had no real damage niche.
+With 10.2, spread cleave will be our forte, but will it stay after the patch is over?

 The build diversity can also turn down many players that do not want to re-learn the spec every patch.
 I have seen way too many peoples ask on Discord "Are we still playing {{ site.data.talent.eb}}/{{ site.data.talent.if}}/Fire/Lightning/{{ site.data.talent.eogs}} this patch?", then never coming back to the spec for the whole patch because of a non-satisfying answer.

-While I know that it's impossible to please everyone, I think a decent amount of work could be done to make the different parts of the spec more coherent as a whole.
+While I know that it's impossible to please everyone, I think a decent amount of work could be done to make the different parts of the spec more coherent as a whole, and give us some gameplay identity to go along our super cool elemental master identity.

 <hr>